cosee-gitlab/docker-aws/README.md

-Docker Image with awscli installed.
+Docker Image with awscli and zip installed.